Top 20 Language Games and Activities for Fun

 Can you answer a question with a straight face?

 This is called my bluff game.
 A basic interaction game that allows students and teachers to get acquainted with each other in a fun way.
 It also helps to improve speaking skills which is an added benefit.

 Begin by writing three statements about yourself on the board.
 Two of the three statements will be true while the remaining one will be a lie.
 Let the student ask you questions related to the written statement.
 They have to guess which is truth/false.
 If they guess correctly then they win.

 12. Simon says

 It may sound cliche, but Simon says it is as old a game as it gets.
 But it's the best game for young learners.
 Young age groups learn best by imitation.
 And this is what Simon says is all about.
-It helps improve the vocabulary and builds muscle memory too.
+It helps improve the vocabulary and builds muscle memory too and is often played by teachers in schools to incorporate language games in English and make the lesson fun.

 All you need to do is do an action or speak a word and let the students copy it.
 Repeat the process and choose different words or actions no matter how silly they might be.
 It's a fun-based game.